 Influenza (also called “the flu”) is a viral infection in the nose, throat, and lungs.
-About 10 to 20% of Americans get the flu each year.
+About 10 to 20 percent of Americans get the flu each year.
 Some people can get very sick from the flu.

-The flu may cause fever, cough, sore throat, a runny or stuffy nose, headache, muscle aches, and tiredness.
-Most people feel better after one or two weeks, but for some people, the flu leads to serious diseases, such as pneumonia.
+The flu may cause fever, a cough, a sore throat, a runny or stuffy nose, headaches, muscle aches, and tiredness.
+Most people feel better after one to two weeks.
+However, for some people the flu leads to serious diseases, such as pneumonia.
 The influenza vaccine can help protect you from getting the flu.

 How can I avoid getting the flu?